jasonrudolph/one-rep-max/README.md

 # Known Issues

-* ClojureScript One does not currently support developing under Windows.
-The included sample application, however, can be viewed in IE9 and (with some degradation in behavior) in IE8.
-Versions of Internet Explorer previous to 8 are not supported at this time.
+* ClojureScript One supports developing under Windows if you are using Chrome, Firefox, or IE9.
+Versions of Internet Explorer previous to 9 are not supported at this time.
 * Everything on the
   [project issues list](https://github.com/brentonashworth/one/issues).